Krisshvamsi/Krisshvamsi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a Deep Learning project
 - 👯 I’m pursuing my under graduate studies from SNIST,Hyderabad
-- 🌱 I’m currently doing courses on data science and AI, and would like to collaborate on any deep learning and data science projects
 - View my published research paper on Predictive Analysis of BMI using captured image analysis by CNN @https://jmpas.com/download/article/1640955658JMPAS_NOVEMBER-DECEMBER_2021.pdf
 - 📫 How to reach me: krishnavamsirokkam2001@gmail.com